casper-network/docs/source/docs/casper/workflow/setup-private-network.md

 ### Network access control

-With a default configuration each node generates a self-signed certificate to encrypt the peer-to-peer communication.
+With a default configuration each node generates a self-signed certificate to encrypt peer-to-peer communication.
 This means any person can join an existing network, and sync with the network, which in private chains may not be allowed.

-To restrict access for new nodes to join existing private chain network the node software supports loading signed client certificates by a certificate authority.
+To restrict access for new nodes joining an existing private chain network, the node software supports loading signed client certificates by a certificate authority (CA).

 ```toml
 [network.identity]